monishwarank/brix-project-development/Full Stack Dev 2/home-service-platform.md

-### **On-Demand Home Services Platform**
+# On-Demand Home Services Platform

-#### Project Description
+**Project Description**

-A platform for users to request home services (e.g., cleaning, plumbing), where service providers register to offer their services.
+A platform for users to request various home services, such as cleaning, plumbing, and electrical work.
+Service providers can register to offer their services, and customers can hire them based on reviews and ratings.

-#### Requirements
+**Requirements**

-- **Admin Dashboard**: Manage categories, providers, and issues.
+- **Admin Dashboard**: Manage service categories, providers, and customer issues.

-- **User Dashboard**: Browse services, book providers, track job status (Requested, In Progress, Completed).
+- **User Dashboard**: Browse services, book a service provider, and track service status (Requested, In Progress, Completed).

-- **Service Provider Dashboard**: View requests, update job status, receive payments.
+- **Service Provider Dashboard**: View service requests, update job status, and receive payments.

-- **Review System**: For services.
+- **Review and Rating System**: For services.

 - **Notification System**: For booking updates.

-#### Tech Stack
+**Tech Stack**

 - Any frontend language.

 - Firebase for the database.

-#### Checklist
+**Checklist**

-- Separate authentication for Admins, Users, and Providers.
+- Separate authentication for Admins, Users, and Service Providers.

-- CRUD operations for bookings.
+- CRUD operations for service bookings.

-- Real-time updates for job status/payments.
+- Real-time updates for job status and payments.

-- Notifications for progress.
+- Notifications for job progress.

-#### Evaluation
+**Evaluation**

-- System implementation completeness.
+- Complete implementation of the system.

-- UI and backend integration quality.
+- Good user interface and backend integration.

-- Features like payment tracking and service history add extra value.
+- Additional features like payment tracking.

 - Creativity add-ons earn extra marks.

 ---